Last updated : October 7, 2024

 Testing methods

-Unless regulated by the DOT or another government entity, employers are free to choose which type of drug test to use for employee drug testing.
+Unless regulated by the DOT or another government entity, employers can choose which type of drug test to use for employee drug testing.

 Blood test